 If you provide a professional service to clients or offer advice, you should consider this cover.

 Cost: Expect to pay around £168 annually for professional indemnity.

 Public liability covers compensation for injuries sustained on your business premises, or if you cause damage to third-party property while undertaking work.

 I wouldn't have worked without this cover when I was a freelance photographer.
-The chance of someone tripping over my camera bag and injuring themselves was too big a risk to take, or accidentally causing damage to a venue I was shooting in.
+The chance of someone tripping over my camera bag and injuring themselves was too big a risk to take.
 However, it isn't applicable to all freelancers.

 Some freelancers work remotely, handling all client communication via Skype, Google Hangouts etc. If that sounds like you, public liability may be overkill.

 But if you have clients visit your office or you work on-site at client premises, you may want to consider this cover.
 If you work from a co-working space you may also find there's a clause in your contract to have public liability insurance.